cobratbq/otrr/README.md

 __Operational__:

+- ☑ The _interactive DAKE_ is an independent state-machine.
+This ensures that the protocol only transitions away after DAKE has completed successfully.
+It is not possible to trigger DAKE starts causing OTRv4 to transition away from encrypted-messaging state.
 - ☑ Single instance of `Account` represents single account on a chat network: allows for specific identity (_DSA keypair_), chat network/transport.
 - ☐ Thread-safety.
 (Not yet determined necessary.)
   _Given that most messages can be processed one at a time, most benefit is derived from having separate tasks for session expiration and heartbeats.
 However, these may be interleaved with message processing._